wclin2/Employee-Attrition-Analysis/README.md

     step_scale(all_numeric()) %>%
     step_dummy(all_nominal()) %>%
     prep()

+train_tbl <- bake(recipe_obj, new_data = train_readable_tbl)
+test_tbl  <- bake(recipe_obj, new_data = test_readable_tbl)
 ```

 ![](Pictures/4.png)

 Last, we will conduct the correlation evaluation.
-Although some of the predictors might have non-linear relationship with the target values, knowing which predictor has large correlation with the target could still be beneficial for interpretation
+Although some of the predictors might have non-linear relationship with the target values, knowing which predictor has large correlation with the target could still be beneficial for interpretation.

 ```
 train_tbl %>%